Easy Decluttering Tips- How to Declutter without Overwhelm

 Step #6.
 Store the boxes out of the way.

-You can do this either in the room you just cleaned out by stacking things in a corner, or in another open area in your home.
+You can do this either in the room you just cleaned out by stacking things in a corner or in another open area in your home.

 The key here is to be sure these boxes are out where you will see them often.
-This visual reminder will tell you that this is just a dress rehearsal and a chance to see if you love before you try.
+This visual reminder will tell you that this is just a dress rehearsal and a chance to see if you love it before you try.

 Remember the time limit you set in step #5.
 That is your line in the sand and one you need to stick to like glue.
 When the timer is up, move to step #8.